jgreat/GettingStartedDocker/README.md

 Connect with your browser to [http://127.0.0.1](http://127.0.0.1).
 You should see the default nginx page.

+**Clean Up**
 Remove the running container using the name we provided
 ```
 docker rm -f web
 ```

 ## Volumes
 Sometimes you need to modify a container from what it provides by default.
 One way to do this is to share a file or directory between your host and the container.

 Lets add our custom index.html file with a shared volume.

 Docker requires a Fully Qualified Path when specifying your volume.
 Your `-v` option is going to vary from mine.

 ```
-docker run -d -p 127.0.0.1:80:80 -v c:/Users/jgreat/git/GettingStartedDocker/nginx:/usr/share/nginx/html --name web nginx
+docker run -d -p 127.0.0.1:80:80 -v c:/Users/jgreat/git/GettingStartedDocker/nginx/html:/usr/share/nginx/html --name web nginx
 ```
-* `-v c:/Users/jgreat/git/GettingStartedDocker/nginx:/usr/share/nginx/html`
+* `-v c:/Users/jgreat/git/GettingStartedDocker/nginx/html:/usr/share/nginx/html`
-    * `local/host/file:container/destination`
+    * `/localhost/file:/container/destination`

 Connect with your browser to [http://127.0.0.1](http://127.0.0.1).
 You should see the new page.